 ‘Screen Time’ is always a constant worry around parents.
-People hear different advice from all over the place and parents each have their own set of rules.
+People hear different advice from all kinds of sources but it's important that each set of parents have their own set of rules.
 During the various lockdowns across the UK, screen time amongst teens took a sharp increase.
 This is to be expected when they are forced to stay inside but it should not be feared.

 NHS Greater Glasgow and Clyde, January 2021